bmw-tech/widget_driver/widget_driver/README.md

     }
     ```

-1. Now we need to add some logic where the `Driver` listens to changes from the `CounterService` and when a changes happens, then it will notify the widget that it needs to update.
+1. Now we need to add some logic where the `Driver` listens to changes from the `CounterService` and when a change happens, then it will notify the widget that it needs to update.
 You do this by calling the `notifyWidget()` method in the driver.
 As soon as your `Driver` has new data to display, then you want to call the `notifyWidget()`.

     ```dart